iobroker-community-adapters/ioBroker.acme/README.md

 ## Usage

-The adapter start periodically (default at midnight) and generates any required certificates.
+The adapter starts periodically (default at midnight) and after configuration updates to generate any required certificates (new or soon to expire).

-**TODO:** Certificates are **not yet saved**!
-Awaiting adapter core updates.
+Currently orders are processed with the Let's Encrypt certificate authority and thus are free of charge.

+Certificate details are stored in a 'certificate collection' object which includes other relevant details such as expiry date, domains to be secured and private key.
+These objects are referenced by their collection ID.

+Adapters which need certificates to secure their communications (eg. [web adapter](https://www.npmjs.com/package/iobroker.web)) are able to load and utilise certificate collections.

+Storage and use is handled by an interface contained with the [core ioBroker controller](https://www.npmjs.com/package/iobroker.js-controller).

+### ACME Challenges

-Two methods of challenge verification are implemented:
+Two methods of challenge verification are implemented and at least one should be enabled in the configuration page.

+Note that wildcard certificate orders can only be validated using the dns-01 challenge.

 * http-01: The adapter starts it's own http-01 challenge server on the configured port and address.

    For http-01 challenge to be successful the challenge server's port/address must be publicly reachable from port 80 of the FQDN given in a collection common/alt names from the open internet.
 Configure your firewall accordingly.

-* dns-01: Various dns-01 challenges are implemented.
+* dns-01: Various dns-01 challenges plugins are implemented for popular domain hosting platforms.

-## References
+#### References

 See [AMCS.js](https://www.npmjs.com/package/acme) for more details.